 If you are a first-time library card applicant or you need a new card for any reason, you can get an Arlington library card online and use your card number to borrow e-books or physical materials.
-No ID or proof of address is required at this time.
+Apply for a public library card online

-To obtain a physical Minuteman Library Network card at the Robbins Library, please bring identification with your name and current address.
+To get a physical library card at the Robbins Library or Fox Branch Library, please bring identification with your name and current address.
 If you used the online card application to receive a card number, you will just need to provide identification with your name and current address when you pick up your physical card.
 Once you have a physical card, please remember to bring it with you when you visit.
 Library accounts are confidential, so we cannot discuss details of your account over the telephone or share that information with members of your family.

 Need an application in the following languages?
 Print and return to the library with identification that has your name and current address listed: